iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { IModelVersion } from '@bentley/imodeljs-common';
 import { InformationPartitionElementProps } from '@bentley/imodeljs-common';
 import { LightLocationProps } from '@bentley/imodeljs-common';
+import { LinearLocationElementProps } from '@bentley/imodeljs-common';
+import { LinearlyLocatedAttributionProps } from '@bentley/imodeljs-common';
+import { LinearlyReferencedAtLocationAspectProps } from '@bentley/imodeljs-common';
+import { LinearlyReferencedAtLocationProps } from '@bentley/imodeljs-common';
+import { LinearlyReferencedFromToLocationAspectProps } from '@bentley/imodeljs-common';
+import { LinearlyReferencedFromToLocationProps } from '@bentley/imodeljs-common';
 import { LinePixels } from '@bentley/imodeljs-common';
 import { LineStyleProps } from '@bentley/imodeljs-common';
 import { Lock } from '@bentley/imodeljs-clients';